-In a world that thrives on hustle and bustle, the concept of wellbeing often takes a backseat as it's easy to fall into the trap of assuming that those who promote wellbeing are immune to life's challenges or untouched by the darker aspects of life.
+In a world that thrives on hustle and bustle, the concept of unpacking wellbeing often takes a backseat as it's easy to fall into the trap of assuming that those who promote wellbeing are immune to life's challenges or untouched by the darker aspects of life.
 The person who always has a smile on their face and advocates for self-care seems to have everything figured out.
 Wrong.
 Behind the smiles and the optimism lies a deeper truth – the struggle to deal with the battles that are often invisible to the eye, in-hand with a mindset of acceptance and willingness to deal with the processes of life experiences and the emotions of which they stir.
 If you find yourself among the "anti-wellbeing" crowd, those who view it as vague, irrelevant or even as a mere form of escapism or selfish procrastination, it's time to delve into the real essence of this journey – one that involves facing our vulnerabilities, trauma and needs, to lead to both healing and empowerment.

 Beyond the Buzzwords

-When modern life is increasingly saturated with catchphrases, trends and even hashtags, it’s easy to reduce wellbeing to just another buzzword.
+When modern life is increasingly saturated with catchphrases, trends and even hashtags, it’s easy to reduce unpacking wellbeing to just another buzzword.
 Nor is wellbeing just about bubble baths and positive affirmations… though I do LOVE a bubble bath!
 It’s a dynamic state that encompasses your physical health, mental clarity, emotional resilience and social connections.
 In essence, it’s about achieving a balance in all areas of your life.
 Picture it as the gears in a well-oiled machine; when each part functions optimally, the entire system thrives.
 Ironic really, as society and our routines often rely on us to be machine-like, we can refine that.
 We have all been victim to days where our mood, even just one small inconvenience, has navigated the course of our day and we write it off as a ‘bad day’, when in fact it was potentially just a ‘bad’ five minutes.
 Yet, instead of processing the emotion or experience we use it as an excuse.
 Some of us choose to let that influence our social interactions, emotions and mental clarity for the entire day, week and so on.
-Wellbeing is a reminder that life is multifaceted and each facet deserves our attention and care, requiring intentionality and a willingness to engage with the full spectrum of our experiences.
+Unpacking Wellbeing is a reminder that life is multifaceted and each facet deserves our attention and care, requiring intentionality and a willingness to engage with the full spectrum of our experiences.

-The skepticism surrounding wellbeing often arises from a combination of factors.
+The skepticism surrounding unpacking wellbeing often arises from a combination of factors.
 In a world that glorifies productivity and achievements, the idea of setting aside time for self-care and self-love can be seen as counterproductive- a constant fight between ourselves.
 Moreover, the portrayal of wellbeing as a constant state of happiness can create the impression that those who prioritise it just go through life as if they are on some kind of cloud, a world away from the rest of us.
 The societal pressure to always be “on” and the fear of being labeled as lazy or self-indulgent further contributes to this skepticism.
-People may also project their own fears onto the concept of wellbeing, fearing that confronting their emotions or prioritising self-care might unveil vulnerabilities they’re not ready to face.
+People may also project their own fears onto the concept of unpacking wellbeing, fearing that confronting their emotions or prioritising self-care might unveil vulnerabilities they’re not ready to face.
 It’s important to acknowledge these concerns and misconceptions while emphasising that wellbeing isn’t about avoidance; it’s about building resilience and thriving in the face of life’s complexities.

 Reasons Behind Skepticism: Unraveling the Layers

 Skepticism toward wellbeing can stem from a range of underlying factors that reflect the complexity of human psychology and societal norms.
-Understanding these reasons can shed light on the challenges individuals face in embracing the concept of wellbeing.
+Understanding these reasons can shed light on the challenges individuals face in embracing the concept of unpacking wellbeing.

 1. Fears of Facing Trauma, Vulnerability and Change:

 Fear is in all of us.
 It can play a complex role in our overall wellbeing, a concept often met with skepticism.
 While some skeptics might argue that fear is merely a negative emotion to be avoided, there’s a growing understanding that fear, in moderation, can actually be beneficial in identifying and responding to potential threats.
 Notably, excessive or chronic fear can lead to anxiety and stress, negatively impacting mental and physical health.
 We fear this fear, right?
-Striking a balance between acknowledging fear as a protective mechanism while managing its potential harm is crucial for maintaining a healthy sense of wellbeing.
+Striking a balance between acknowledging fear as a protective mechanism while managing its potential harm is crucial for maintaining a healthy sense of unpacking wellbeing.

 Unearthing past traumas can not only be an intimidating prospect, but the thought of resurfacing painful memories when you think you’ve somewhat forgotten about your trauma may seem like a form of avoidable, self-inflicted pain.
 The process of addressing trauma requires courage and a support system, which some might not feel equipped to navigate.
 It may seem easier to ‘put it in a box’ and hope it gets easier to carry over time, but simply trying to forget about it is not processing it- the box will only get heavier and often trip you up at a time that you thought you were over it.
 Making the decision to face trauma is the greatest step, you owe it to yourself.
 Embracing wellbeing often involves being vulnerable and acknowledging areas where we need growth.
 Many of us grow up perceiving vulnerability as a weakness, something we need to work on, something that just isn’t ‘right’.
 No one wants to admit all the things they can’t do or are weak in, so they avoid it, lie about it or just pretend their vulnerabilities do not exist.